leekokhow/azureml/README.md

 To get started, try predict-employee-retention-part1-training.ipynb.

+The "Quickstart Guide for Using Azure Machine Learning.pdf" provide steps to create Azure account and Azure Machine Learning Workspace.

 The example is further extended to demonstrate MLOps, which you can find [here](https://github.com/leekokhow/MLOpsPy).

 Happy learning!